SimpleChance/CS215-FinalProject/README.md

 test3_genetic.py is a script to collect time data for our genetic algorithm based on variable maximum generations.

-To install packages, cd into ...\CS215-FinalProject and paste the following into the terminal:
+To install packages, cd into ...\CS215-FinalProject\TravellingSalesman and paste the following into the terminal:
-- pip install numpy
-- pip install matplotlib
-- pip install pygame
-- pip install tqdm
+- pip install -r requirements.txt

-To run the main demo, cd into ...\CS215-FinalProject\'Travelling Salesman' and paste the following into the terminal:
+To run the main demo, cd into ...\CS215-FinalProject\TravellingSalesman and paste the following into the terminal:
 - ./main.py

-TODO:
-  - Divide and Conquer class file